5 Most Overpriced Sandwich Chains, According to Customers

 According to Forbes, visits to drive-thrus have decreased in 2022, with the average consumer making one less drive-thru visit per week.
 Moreover, the consumer perception of value is beginning to shift, with a majority of consumers (63%) considering current dine-out prices to be "too high."
 Add to that the disappointment of paying top dollar for an underwhelming item and soon enough, brands that don't provide enough bang for America's collective buck may be in trouble.

 We looked at the current prices and customer sentiments regarding America's leading sandwich chains.
 Are these sandwich-slingers really offering value for money?
-Here are the four fast-food sandwich chains that customers think are overpriced.
+Here are the five fast-food sandwich chains that customers think are overpriced.

 Founded by two firefighter brothers, Firehouse Subs got its start in the early 1990s and grew quickly during the 2000s, expanding to one thousand locations by 2016.
 The chain was acquired by Burger King's parent company late last year and is now on a Popeyes-style growth trajectory.